opsAktivo/iM3/README.md

 # iM3
-Edan iM3 from HL7 to JSON/ Direct database
+Edan iM3 from HL7 to Direct mysql database